VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 dieselmartin wrote:

-It is even possible that the 3C is not so easy to cut because its front is shaped differently and, for example, the angle of the "SW" disc is flatter...
+It's even possible that the 3C isn't as easy to snow on because its front is shaped differently, and for example, the angle of the SW "plate" is flatter...

 MfG.
 Michael